-In the interest of seeing how alkaline my final soap pastes were, I bought pH test strips (they're very inexpensive and easy to use) and I used them to test the pH of the soaps.
-Because pH measures the concentration of hydrogen atoms in an aqueous solution, you will need to dilute the soap paste in distilled water to be able to test it with strips.
-Even when diluting the soap with distilled water, though, testing with test strips isn't necessarily very effective.
-If you don't add enough soap to your water, or you add too much soap to the water, you'll probably get inaccurate results.
-(And I haven't really found a set concentration that you should use for testing either.)
+In the interest of seeing how alkaline my final soap pastes were, I bought pH test strips to test the pH of the soaps. pH strips are great because they’re very inexpensive and easy to use.
+Because pH measures the concentration of hydrogen atoms in an aqueous (water-based) solution, you will need to dilute the soap paste in distilled water to be able to test it with strips.
+Even when diluting the soap with distilled water, though, testing with test strips isn’t necessarily very effective.
+If you don’t add enough soap to your water, or you add too much soap to the water, you may get inaccurate results.
+(And I haven’t really found a set concentration that you should use for testing either.)

 Phenolphthalein is another indicator of pH that is often used by soapmakers, but that I haven’t personally tried yet.
 It’s a liquid that changes color depending on the pH of whatever you are testing.

 More accurate testing can be done with electronic pH meters.
 You can find inexpensive electronic meters like this one, or more accurate probe pH meters that can test the pH of your soap.
-They are more expensive than the other alternatives, but if you plan on making more liquid soaps, or, especially if you want to make soap for gifting or selling, it's something you should consider buying.
+They are more expensive than the other alternatives, but if you plan on making more liquid soaps and other homemade cosmetics, or, especially if you want to make soap for gifting or selling, it’s something you could consider buying.

 Even before I knew that testing pH with red cabbage was a thing, I accidentally “discovered” its pH reading ability on my own, and used it to my advantage to make a magical, color changing, natural food coloring.